-Trimble has obtained FCC modular certification for the ThingMagic Nano module.
-This means that the module can be installed in different end-use products by another equipment manufacturer with little or no additional testing or equipment authorization for the transmitter function provided by that specific module.
+Novanta has obtained FCC modular certification for the ThingMagic Nano module.
+This means that the module can be installed in different end-use products by another equipment manufacturer with limited or no additional testing or equipment authorization for the transmitter function provided by that specific module.
 Specifically:

-- No additional transmitter-compliance testing is required if the module is operated with one of the antennas listed in the FCC filing - No additional transmitter-compliance testing is required if the module is operated with the same type of antenna as listed in the FCC filing as long as it has equal or lower gain than the antenna listed.
-Equivalent antennas must be of the same general type (e.g. dipole, circularly polarized patch, etc.), must be of equal or less gain than an antenna previously authorized under the same FCC ID, and must have similar in band and out of band characteristics (consult specification sheet for cut-off frequencies).
+- No additional transmitter-compliance testing is required if the module is operated with one of the antennas listed in the FCC filing. - No additional transmitter-compliance testing is required if the module is operated with the same type of antenna as listed in the FCC filing, as long as it has equal or lower gain than the antenna listed.
+Equivalent antennas must be of the same general type (e.g. dipole, circularly polarized patch, etc.), and must have similar in-band and out-of-band characteristics (consult specification sheet for cutoff frequencies).

-If the antenna is of a different type or higher gain than those listed in the module's FCC filing, see ThingMagic Nano Authorized Antennas, a class II permissive change must be requested from the FCC.
-Contact us at support@thingmagic.com and we can help you though this process.
+If the antenna is of a different type or has higher gain than those listed in the module's FCC filing, see Authorized Antennas, a class II permissive change must be requested from the FCC.
+Contact us at rfid-support@jadaktech.com for assistance.

-The FCC regulations state that a host device using a module that has a modular grant can:
+A host using a module component that has a modular grant can:

-- 1. Be marketed and sold with the module built inside that does not have to be end-user accessible/replaceable, or - 2.
+- 1. Be marketed and sold with the module built inside that does not have to be end-user accessible/ replaceable, or - 2.
 Be end-user plug-and- play replaceable.

 In addition, a host product is required to comply with all applicable FCC equipment authorizations, regulations, requirements and equipment functions not associated with the RFID module portion.
-For example, compliance must be demonstrated to regulations for other transmitter components within the host product; to requirements for unintentional radiators (Part 15B), and to additional authorization requirements for the non-transmitter functions on the transmitter module (for example, incidental transmissions while in receive mode or radiation due to digital logic functions).
+For example, compliance must be demonstrated to regulations for other transmitter components within the host product, to requirements for unintentional radiators (Part 15B), and to additional authorization requirements for the non-transmitter functions on the transmitter module (for example, incidental transmissions while in receive mode or radiation due to digital logic functions).

-To ensure compliance with all non-transmitter functions the host manufacturer is responsible for ensuring compliance with the module(s) installed and fully operational.
-For example, if a host was previously authorized as an unintentional radiator under the Declaration of Conformity procedure without a transmitter certified module and a module is added, the host manufacturer is responsible for ensuring that the after the module is installed and operational the host continues to be compliant with Part 15B unintentional radiator requirements.
-Since this may depend on the details of how the module is integrated with the host, we shall provide guidance to the host manufacturer for compliance with Part 15B requirements.
+To ensure compliance with all non-transmitter functions, the host manufacturer is responsible for ensuring compliance with the module(s) installed and fully operational.
+For example, if a host was previously authorized as an unintentional radiator under the Declaration of Conformity procedure without a transmitter certified module and a module is added, the host manufacturer is responsible for ensuring that after the module is installed and operational the host continues to be compliant with Part 15B unintentional radiator requirements.
+Since this may depend on the details of how the module is integrated with the host, we will provide guidance to the host manufacturer for compliance with Part 15B requirements.